chris-wood/coreo-spec/src/draft-wood-icnrg-esic.md

 # Introduction

-CCNx packets {{MESSAGES}} contain a fixed header, optional hop-by-hop headers, a CCNx Message, and a validation section.
+CCNx packets {{CCNxMessages}} contain a fixed header, optional hop-by-hop headers, a CCNx Message, and a validation section.
 Encrypted Sessions in CCNx (ESIC) describes how to to transport encrypted CCNx packets inside other CCNx packets.
 The outer packet (the wrapper) uses a CCNx name that identifies the encrypted